Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the Retirement and Re-employment Act;

-- the Central Provident Fund Act; and
+- the Workplace Safety and Health Act; and

-- the Holidays Act.
+- the Work Injury Compensation Act.

 Who do these cover, including categories of worker?

-The Employment Act covers all employees, regardless of nationality, except:
+Different pieces of legislation have different applicability requirements.
+For example, the Employment Act covers all employees, regardless of nationality, except:

 - domestic workers;

-- government employees; or
+- government and statutory board employees; and

 Are there specific rules regarding employee/contractor classification?